 In order to complete this tutorial, you need the following prerequisites:

 The latest version of Visual Studio with Analysis Services projects extension.

 The latest version of SQL Server Management Studio.
-Get the latest version.

 A client application such as Power BI Desktop or Excel.

 A SQL Server instance with the Adventure Works DW sample database.
 This sample database includes the data necessary to complete this tutorial.
 Get the latest version.

 An Azure Analysis Services or SQL Server 2016 or later Analysis Services instance to deploy your model to.
 Sign up for a free Azure Analysis Services trial.